msiddique1436/Multiclass-multilabel-classification-using-ML-Kaggle-competition/README.md

 ### Source: https://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction/

 ### Type of Machine Learning Problem
-It is a multi-label classification problem **Multi-label Classification:** Multilabel classification assigns to each sample a set of target labels.
+It is a multi-label classification problem

+**Multi-label Classification:** Multilabel classification assigns to each sample a set of target labels.
 This can be thought as predicting properties of a data-point that are not mutually exclusive, such as topics that are relevant for a document.
 A question on Stackoverflow might be about any of C, Pointers, FileIO and/or memory-management at the same time or none of these.
 **Credit: http://scikit-learn.org/stable/modules/multiclass.html

 ### Techniques used: Feature vectorization with Tf-Idf and n-grams, Onevsall logistic regression, Micro-averaged F1-score as performance metric.

-Programming languages: Python, SQL
+Programming languages: Python, SQL.

-Sofware tools and libraries: Pandas, Numpy, sqlite3, sqlalchemy, NLTK, Sci-kit learn, seaborn, matplotlib, wordcloud
+Software tools and libraries: Pandas, Numpy, sqlite3, sqlalchemy, NLTK, Sci-kit learn, seaborn, matplotlib, wordcloud